Our Dog Training FAQ for questions about Lionheart K9

 What can I expect my dog to know at the end of training?

 A better question would be what can YOU expect to know after training.
 Your dog will have been introduced to basic obedience commands, like heel, sit, down, and to come when called, but you will need to learn how to reinforce those commands.
-The duration of the residency training determines how fluently your dog performs these exercises for their trainer, but it won’t matter if you are not a part of that process.
+The duration of the training determines how fluently your dog performs these exercises for their handler.
 Dog training is only part of the equation.
 Teaching owners how to be more effective communicators is the real task.
-Your continual daily practice once your dog goes home will help him develop lasting memory.
-Lionheart K9’s dog boot camp training programs vary in length from 21 days to 3 months.
+Your continual daily practice will help him develop lasting memory.
+Lionheart K9’s training programs vary in length from 4 or 5 weeks to up to 13 weeks in duration.
 As with any learned task, what you don’t use, you lose, and it is the same with dogs.
 Your persistent practice of the things your dog has learned on a daily basis will help keep him trained.

 Do you use treats?